Powabit/TokensMetadata/README.md

-# PowaDAP_TokensMetadata
+# Powabit Ecosystem - Tokens Metadata

 Tokens verified on the PowaDAP platform.
-To upload information about a project, follow the guide to make a pull request or send DM to @devmexos on Telegram.
+To upload information about a project, follow the example to make a pull request in the corresponding network folder, then send DM to @devmexos on Telegram.